Where do Ajosshis Come From? Part 2: The Colonial Origins of the South Korean Military

 And notice where Korea fits into that scale:

-That was actually quite surprising, and confusing.
-For sure, Korea is one of the most sexist countries in the world, and although it was less than a generation ago that girls’ university and even high-school educations were often sacrificed for the sake of their brothers’, I’ve heard from many different sources that the Korean education system today is relatively meritocratic.
-Hell, Michael Seth in this must-read book on the subject argues that it is one of its greatest strengths, albeit one unfortunately (and ironically) at odds with the great respect, status and deference given to high acheivers.
+That was quite surprising, and confusing.
+For sure, in terms of its gender empowerment measure, Korea is one of the most sexist countries in the world, and although it was less than a generation ago that girls’ university and even high-school educations were often sacrificed for the sake of their brothers’, I’ve heard from many different sources that the Korean education system today is relatively meritocratic.
+Indeed, Michael Seth in this must-read book on the subject, argues that it is one of its greatest strengths, albeit one unfortunately (and ironically) at odds with the great respect, status and deference given to high achievers also.

 But then these tests were for 15 year-olds, so clearly there is some sex-based factor at work in the Korean education system that I wasn’t aware of.
 Why do Korean girls do so badly at math then?
 I’m open to suggestions.

-The only clue I have myself is that Maths (and English) is considered a hard and difficult subject for students, which is why in its 19-year history the chain of institutes I work for didn’t hire any female teachers to teach it until, well, literally last week, only men apparently being authoritative enough to get students to study in class (yes, perfectly legal in Korea).
-For sure, the institutes I work for are quite unique in that regard, and much more demanding of students than most, but still, I think it’s telling that the policy was in place.
+The only clue I have is that Maths (and English) is considered a hard and difficult subject for students, which is why in its 19-year history the chain of institutes I work for didn’t hire any female teachers to teach it until literally last week, only men being considered authoritative enough to get students to study in class.
+Certainly, the institutes I work for are quite unique in that regard, and much more demanding of students than most, but still: I think it’s quite telling that the policy was in place.
 And if students of either sex disliked it so much, then I can’t imagine that girls with interest and/or ability in it would have been particularly encouraged to pursue it, given their relative absence in engineering and scientific fields in Korea.
 Perhaps Korean education isn’t quite as meritocratic as I thought?

-(On a side note, it’s says a great deal about the sort of English taught at my institute that only men were considered capable of teaching it, despite a majority of English teachers in Korea {and probably the world} being women)
+(On a side note, it says a great deal about the sort of English taught at my institute that only men were considered capable of teaching that also, despite — I assume — a majority of English {and languge} teachers in Korea {and probably the world} being women)

 The one mathematical gap that did not disappear was the differences between girls and boys in geometry.
 This seems to have no relation to sexual equality, and may allow men to cling on to their famed claim to be better at navigating than women are….

 Again, surprising in a Korean context.
 I’ve been teaching 13 and 14 year-olds, on-and-off, for a good eight years now, and I’ve noticed that their math textbooks are always just full of geometry, far more than I ever had to do at their age.
-For sure, frantically copying each other’s answers in breaks between classes doesn’t equate to real learning, something they’re forced to do because they wouldn’t possibly have enough time to do all the homework required of them and – heaven forbid – eat and sleep too.
+For sure, frantically copying each other’s answers in breaks between classes doesn’t equate to real learning, something they’re forced to do because they wouldn’t possibly have enough time to do all the homework required of them (let alone — heaven forbid — eat and sleep too).
 But still, if there’s one country where I’d thought girls would have been good at geometry, it would have been Korea.
-Something is clearly up.
+Something is clearly up (source, right: unknown).

 The article gets more interesting (and controversial) after that: